n0201/Bixby-remap-LineageOS/README.md

 Use it on your own risk!

 This Module changes the keyfunction to MEDIA_PLAY_PAUSE.
-If you want to use your Voice Assistant, there is a secon Module from me which exactly changes the keyfunction to VOICE_ASSIST.
+If you want to use your Voice Assistant, there is ###a second Module from me which exactly changes the keyfunction to VOICE_ASSIST.

 also restart your phone after it turned on the first time after an update cause the Keys file is getting changed after the system loaded it.